What’s the average number of shares your blog posts typically get?

 If your Twitter handle is not included in the tweet that your reader sends out, you don’t get a mention on Twitter and won’t know who shared your posts.
 This will take you a minute to fix.

 Go to the Settings for your social share plugin and find the spot where you add your Twitter handle.
 In most plugins, when you do that, it will automatically include “via @yourname” when someone clicks on the Twitter share button.
 And, if you use the Share This plugin, make sure to change it!
 They put “via @sharethis” as the default which means you’re promoting their plugin and not your brand.
-Not good.
+Why would you want to do that?

 ALWAYS check the plugin settings after installing ANY plugin to make sure it’s working the way you want.
 Every social share plugin I can think of offers some form of customization.
 Use it.